MyersResearchGroup/myersresearchgroup.github.io/content/authors/iBioSim/_index.md

 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
 - Tools
+- Genetic Design Automation

+#any user groups to display on the page
+display_groups:
+- iBioSim

 research_area: true